Paul Sykes (rugby league)

+Sykes came through the ranks at Bradford Bulls making his debut in 1999.
+He left the Bulls in 2002 for London Broncos before resigning for them in 2008.
+Sykes also spent time at Wakefield Trinity and Featherstone Rovers.

+Sykes made his debut for England national team in 2005 and also went on to represent Great Britain.

+In 2022, he was appointed interim head-coach at Dewsbury Rams following the departure of Lee Greenwood.

+At age 44, he is the oldest English Professional Rugby League player playing for Dewsbury Rams in the Betfred League 1.

+In 2025 paul made rugby league world history, playing an outstanding 27 seasons.

 Background

 Sykes was born in Dewsbury, West Yorkshire, England.

 Bradford

 Paul Sykes is a product of Bradford Bulls academy, making his breakthrough in the 1999 Bradford season during 1999's Super League IV.
 However opportunities at Odsal Stadium were limited and so Sykes went on loan spells at London in both the 2001 and 2002 seasons.

 In his first spell at Bradford Bulls, he was loaned out to Wakefield RFC for which he played one game of Rugby Union.

 Move to London

 With the promise of more regular first XIII rugby Sykes moved south to join the London Broncos in a permanent deal in August 2002.

 Sykes soon settled back to life in the capital and representative honours were gained with an appearance for England "A" against New Zealand in October, followed by a place on the successful "A" team tour to Fiji and Tonga.

 Sykes has further earned England caps against Russia and Wales in 2003 and France and New Zealand in 2005.

 Sykes originally came to the club as full-back, but the arrival of club captain Mark McLinden has seen Sykes operate largely in the centres in Super League X and XI.

-Paul successfully converted during 2005 to the centre position where his powerful running and strong tackling are seen to their best advantage.
+Sykes successfully converted during 2005 to the centre position where his powerful running and strong tackling are seen to their best advantage.